dailyTLJ/gcal-timesheet/README.md

 How to create timesheets from your google-calendar events
 ====
 After battling the painful timesheet hours-entry in basecamp for too long, we decided to jump ship and use a combination of google calendar and google script instead.
+The google app script we now use, takes the events in your google calendar, parses their event name to extract the project name, lists all events in a spreadsheet and sums up your workhours per week and per project.